extua/jekyll2zola_fork/README.md

 ### Caveats

 It does absolutely nothing with the actual markdown.
 No guarantee zola will understand the dialect you use in there.

+- [ ] Read file and separate the yaml from the rest of the file